zoff-music/zoff/server/README.md

 ## REST

-All PUT, DELETE and POST endpoints have a 5-second waitlimit for each command per client.
-The same with shuffling in a player, even when using the client and socket-connection.
+All PUT, DELETE and POST endpoints have a 2-second waitlimit for each command per client.
 You'll get a response with Retry-After header for how long you have to wait.
+Shuffling in a player has a 5-second waitlimit, but per channel instead of per client.

 Add song